weidercs/Klicky-Probe/Printers/Voron/v1.8_v2.4_Legacy_Trident/README.md

 Besides the macros from this repository, you will need to install the Z autocalibration plugin, the recommended way is via [moonraker](https://github.com/protoloft/klipper_z_calibration#moonraker-updater).

 Regarding the configuration and necessary macros, most of necessary macros are already included in the klick-probe.cfg, what is missing is the specific z_calibration configuration and the macro that is called to do the actual calibration.
-All of this is included in the [Klicky automatic Z calibration configuration](Klipper_macro/z_calibration.cfg)
+All of this is included in the [Klicky automatic Z calibration configuration](../../..Klipper_macro/klicky-z_calibration.cfg)

 You should then add a call to CALIBRATE_Z at the end of your PRINTER_START (before any purge line).

-If you do not have a [bed mesh] section, klipper will give an error, you need to enable the [bed_mesh] section.

-I recommend doing all the tests with no PEI sheet and with a cool toolhead and bed.

-Congratulations, your done :).

 ***WARNING when you are doing PROBE_ACCURACY, make sure that the probe is above the bed, the PROBE_ACCURACY macro does not move the toolhead in X or Y.***

 ## Firsts tests

-Before starting to test klicky, and from past mistakes, please remove your PEI sheet (the probe works on the magnetic sheet) and if possible, change your printer maximum speed, acceleration and Z current, on klipper with TMC steppers, you can do this:
+Before starting to test klicky, and from past mistakes, please remove your PEI sheet (the probe works on the magnetic sheet) and

+If possible, change your printer maximum speed, acceleration and Z current, on klipper with TMC steppers, this is how you do it:

 ```python
 SET_TMC_CURRENT STEPPER=stepper_z CURRENT=0.6